- Submit completed online application with $35.00 application fee.

 Please note: Failure to have all official transcripts, letters of recommendation and any other application components sent directly to the Office of Graduate Admissions will result in a significant delay in application processing.

 Once all application materials are received you will be contacted to schedule an interview with the program director.
-If you are not contacted within two weeks of your application submission, please contact the Office of Graduate Admissions at email@example.com.
+If you are not contacted within two weeks of your application submission, please contact the Master in Liberal Arts Program at firstname.lastname@example.org.
 Acceptance into the Master in Liberal Arts Program at the University of St. Thomas will be determined based on all application components and is at the discretion of the admissions committee.
-The applicant will be notified via postal mail of the decision once a decision is made.
+The applicant will be notified via email and postal mail of the decision once a decision is made.

 Fall entry- July 15